 For newer digital currency traders, it’s sometimes difficult to keep track of the differences between various coins and tokens.
 One example: Bitcoin, the oldest and most famous of all cryptocurrencies, shares its name with several other coins, including Bitcoin Gold, Bitcoin Private, Bitcoin Diamond and, the most popular variant of all, Bitcoin Cash.

-Yet while these coins share a name, they differ in some key respects and that’s something every trader should consider before choosing to purchase a digital asset.
+Yet while these coins share a name, they differ in some key respects you should be aware of before choosing to purchase one of these digital assets.

 With that in mind, let’s take a closer look at the key distinctions between Bitcoin and Bitcoin Cash.

 In order to understand the difference between Bitcoin and Bitcoin Cash, it’s first necessary to grasp the concept of a “fork”.
 In basic terms, a fork is simply a new version of an existing coin or token that is created by splitting from the original blockchain.

 Forks can occur for a variety of reasons, but they are typically undertaken when a group of community members wish to make a change to the protocol of the current chain.
 Sometimes these changes are the result of a disagreement over how a digital asset should be developed, exactly the kind of situation that led to the creation of Bitcoin Cash.